cakossowski/Ipo-Tasks/Task-2/README.md

-# Solution to Task 1 "Ping A to B"
+# Solution to Task 2 "Ping A to B over C"

 General task: